Big Generator: Side one

 The idea behind "Rhythm of Love" is, according to Rabin, "just sex".
-By the time of the recording, he felt Yes had pushed away from the cosmic-inspired lyrics that the group were known for in the 1970s with "Owner of a Lonely Heart", and thought a sex lyric would be a "nice little tease".
+By the time of the recording, he felt that with "Owner of a Lonely Heart", Yes had pushed away from the cosmic-inspired lyrics that the group were known for in the 1970s, and thought a sex lyric would be a "nice little tease".
 Anderson claimed the group were strong for its chorus, but he felt unsure and needed the lyrics "fashioned" and changed some words.

 "Big Generator" is one of the album's three tracks credited to the whole group.
 It developed from a riff by Squire and Rabin, originating from a specific tuning Squire had on his 5-string bass which helped to create the song, which involved contributions from White on the drums.
 In its early development, White felt the song needed some "Yes stamps" incorporated into the arrangement, and instructed the group to play a section and not listen to his playing.
 "I just stopped and started ... like the drummer fell off his stool and then got back on trying to catch up the beat.
 Playing very slowly and then faster ... and then I was back in time".
 Once he was, "I reversed the beat around backwards so I came in with the bass drum on two and four instead of one and three".

 "Shoot High Aim Low", the second group track, was one of the songs recorded in Carimate, and features reverb that was captured naturally around the castle's acoustics, rather than reverb added electronically in the studio.
 White came up with the chords while he was playing in the studio with the drum box.
 When Rabin arrived at the studio, he told White to continue playing the beat while he started singing a melody that was used in the song.
 It features Anderson as "the guy in the helicopter going in at ninety miles an hour and I'm going to blow everybody up", yet has Rabin's backing vocals sing a love lyric that involves a couple enjoying their company in a car.
 He summarised the song's message as "To live beyond war".
 Rabin later called the song his favourite on Big Generator.

 Rabin called "Almost Like Love" a track that did not quite work in the end and wished it was not included on the album.
 He disagreed with the addition of a horn section, comparing it to soul music and "Sussudio" by Phil Collins.
 Squire was particularly into the song's riff, yet Rabin felt the song around it was substandard, like "polishing a vase while the building was falling down".